-We offer our services at various out-patient departments in the suburbs of Cape Town.
+We offer our services at various out-patient departments in the suburbs of Cape Town and Gauteng.
 We deliver a quality rehabilitation service by offering thorough assessments and appropriate rehabilitation based on the latest research.

-Here are some of the services we offer at our Out-Patient Department’s:
+Some of the physiotherapy services we offer at our out-patient practices:

 The waiting period involved prior to any surgery can be valuable time that can be utilized to prepare the body for surgery and facilitate a better outcome after the surgical procedure.
 When muscles, bones and joints are in optimum condition before the procedure, the impact of the inevitable muscle loss and joint stiffness can be minimised post operatively.
 Essentially, the more prepared physicically a person is going into surgery, the better the chances of an easier and faster recovery after the surgery.